argilla-io/argilla/docs/_source/practical_guides/create_dataset.md

 - `fields`: The list of fields to show in the record card.
 The order in which the fields will appear in the UI matches the order of this list.
 - `questions`: The list of questions to show in the form.
 The order in which the questions will appear in the UI matches the order of this list.
 - `metadata`(optional): The list of metadata properties included in this dataset.
-- `extra_metadata_properties` (optional): A boolean to specify whether this dataset will allow metadata fields in the records other than those specified under `metadata`.
+- `allow_extra_metadata` (optional): A boolean to specify whether this dataset will allow metadata fields in the records other than those specified under `metadata`.
 Note that these will not be accessible from the UI for any user, only retrievable using the Python SDK.
-- `vector_settings` (optional): A list of vector settings (up to 5) to use for similarity search.
+- `vectors_settings` (optional): A list of vector settings (up to 5) to use for similarity search.
 - `guidelines` (optional): A set of guidelines for the annotators.
 These will appear in the dataset settings in the UI.

 If you haven't done so already, check the sections above to learn about each of them.